apache/ozone-site/docs/08-developer-guide/04-project/03-release-guide.md

  * Link to the release candidate tag on Github
  * Link to a Jira query showing all resolved issues for this release.
 Something like [this](https://issues.apache.org/jira/issues/?jql=project%20%3D%20HDDS%20AND%20status%20in%20(Resolved%2C%20Closed)%20AND%20fixVersion%20%3D%201.4.0).
  * Location of the source and binary tarballs.
-This link will look something like [https://dist.apache.org/repos/dist/dev/ozone/1.2.0-rc0/](https://dist.apache.org/repos/dist/dev/ozone/1.2.0-rc0/)
+This link will look something like https://dist.apache.org/repos/dist/dev/ozone/1.2.0-rc0
  * Location where the maven artifacts are staged.
 This link will look something like [https://repository.apache.org/content/repositories/orgapacheozone-1001/](https://repository.apache.org/content/repositories/orgapacheozone-1001/)
  * Link to the public key used to sign the artifacts.
 This should always be in the KEYS file and you can just link to that: [https://dist.apache.org/repos/dist/dev/ozone/KEYS](https://dist.apache.org/repos/dist/dev/ozone/KEYS)
  * Fingerprint of the key used to sign the artifacts.

 If no issues are found with the artifacts, let the vote run for 7 days.
-Review [https://www.apache.org/legal/release-policy.html#release-approval](https://www.apache.org/legal/release-policy.html#release-approval) for the ASF wide release voting policy.
-Note what is required of binding voters, and that binding votes can only come from PMC members.
+Review the [ASF wide release voting policy](https://www.apache.org/legal/release-policy.html#release-approval), and note the requirements for binding votes which can only come from PMC members.
 Sometimes responders will not specify whether or not their vote is binding.
-If in doubt check [https://people.apache.org/committer-index.htm](https://people.apache.org/committer-index.html)l.
-Users whose group membership includes ozone-pmc can cast binding votes.
+If in doubt check [The ASF committer index](https://people.apache.org/committer-index.html).
+Users whose group membership includes `ozone-pmc` can cast binding votes.

 Once voting is finished, send an email summarizing the results (binding +1s, non-binding +1s, -1s, 0s) and, if the vote passed, indicate that the release artifacts will be published.
-If an issue is found with the artifacts, apply fixes to the release branch and repeat the steps starting from **tagging the commit for the release candidate** with the $RC variable incremented by 1 for all steps.
+If an issue is found with the artifacts, apply fixes to the release branch and repeat the steps starting from [Tag the Commit for the Release Candidate](#tag-the-commit-for-the-release-candidate) with the `$RC` variable incremented by 1 for all steps.

 ## After-Vote